masasam/dotfiles/README.md

 ### With Makefile, you will be able to recover your usual environment in 1 hour

+You can see argument on this Makefile with this command.

+    make

 ![make](https://raw.githubusercontent.com/masasam/image/image/make.png)

 ### Commands for allinstall